Coach and Mentor

 My work as a writer and a writing coach.

+This expanded into freelance feature writing.
+I've written for The Times, Telegraph, Guardian and many other national publications and websites.
+I contributed regular career features to the Independent, researching career opportunities and courses.
 Now, alongside career coaching, I also coach writers - anyone who wants to write or needs input.

 www.thetimes.com/article/is-it-time-to-give-parents-evening-a-miss-pqktrzrkt07